FAQ - Tax Depreciation Investors

 3 What is the difference between Prime Cost and Diminishing Value methods of depreciation?

-The difference between the prime cost and diminishing value method is that the diminishing value method returns the greatest deductions over the first few years and the prime cost method returns greater deductions over the latter years.
-After around 6-9 years, the diminishing method will normally drop below the prime cost method.
-Both methods claim the exact same amount over 40 years, so the decision is based on whether the property investor is looking for immediate deductions, or a more constant claim over the life of the property.
+The difference between the prime cost and diminishing value method is that the diminishing value method returns greater deductions over the first few years before diminishing over time.
+Whereas the prime cost method provides more of a flat deduction over the life of the assets.
+They will both provide the same total deductions over 40 years, but the diminishing value method provides higher deductions within the first 5-6 years.
+After around 6-7 years, the diminishing method will normally drop below the prime cost method.
+The decision on which method to claim is based on whether the property investor is looking for immediate deductions, or a more constant claim over the life of the property.
+Your accountant is the best person to recommend which method, and due to some depreciation legislation changes, your deductions may be the same regardless of the method you choose.
 The specific differences and a case study can be found on our blog site here.

-Not at all.
+Generally, no. However, it depends on what has been done to the property over time.
 Your investment property does not have to be new as both new and old properties will attract some depreciation deductions.
 A common myth is that older properties will attract no claim.
-The property must have commenced construction after the 18th of July 1985 to qualify for tax depreciation deductions on the building structure, however most properties built before 1985 have undergone some renovations or improvements that will qualify for deductions.
-On top of this, the plant and equipment items (such as blinds, carpets, hot water systems) will qualify regardless of age.
+The property must have commenced construction after the 16th of September 1987 to qualify for tax depreciation deductions on the original building structure.
+However, most properties built before 1987 have undergone some renovations or improvements that will qualify for deductions.
+In fact, our data shows that of all properties built prior to 1987, 63.8% of them have had improvements and the average value of the improvements is $39,191.

 5. What items can I claim tax depreciation deductions on?